By now you know that video is essential to communicating with your customers.

 Look for more on audio in future blog posts, or check out these great blog posts for more information!

 P.S.
-The techniques above work for adding any type of audio to a video, not just music.
+The techniques above work for adding any type of audio to a video, not just music tracks.
 Whether you’re adding narration, sound effects, interviews, or other types of audio.
 Camtasia makes it easy to add audio to a video.